Forbidden Diary Cast

 Dr. Abellera, Manuel Quezon, Chinese Merchant, Dr. Viola

-Bob Bavnani is heard in 3 episodes of Seasons 1941 and 1943.
+Bob Bavnani is heard in three episodes of Seasons 1941 and 1943, where he plays Dr. Abellera, President Manuel Quezon and a Chinese merchant in 1941 and Dr. Viola in 1943.

 Jay Simon